owntheweb/static-nextjs-blog/posts/2011/generating-maps-of-colorado-springs-and-beyond.md

 ### Uses for Custom Maps

 Custom maps like this can be used to add great visual impact to websites.
 Nothing cuts 'blah, another Google map' like 'wow! where did that come from?'.
-Equally or more importantly the ability to generate maps using custom data allows people to further map [earthquakes](https://developmentseed.org/blog/2010/jan/29/post-earthquake-map-tiles-haiti), [snowfall](https://developmentseed.org/blog/2009/nov/05/snow-cover-hillshade-maps-winter-afghanistan), [crime levels](https://mike.teczno.com/notes/oakland-crime-maps/XI.html), and [flasxseed](https://www.nass.usda.gov/Charts_and_Maps/Crops_County/fx-pl.asp) (some people like to know).
+Equally or more importantly the ability to generate maps using custom data allows people to further map [earthquakes] *-link archived-*, [snowfall] *-link archived-*, [crime levels] *-link archived-*, and [flasxseed] *-link archived-* (some people like to know).
 The sky is the limit, unless you start mapping galaxies....

 ![Eve Online galactic map](/images/eveMapSample2.png)